 Sink your teeth into cucumber, arugula, red bell pepper, radishes, purple cabbage and every produce color under the sun.
 The veggies are held between layers of herbed cream cheese.

-Serve with: Sis Got Tea’s bottled Tea of the Week.
-This online business was started by a black queer woman, Arielle Clark.
+Serve with: Sis Got Tea’s loose leaf tea.
+This online business was started by a Black queer woman, Arielle Clark.

 7. Rainbow Antipasto Pasta Salad

 This side has it all, from artichoke hearts to diced salami to pepperoncini.
-The tangy Italian vinaigrette will be your new salad go-to.
+The tangy Italian vinaigrette will be your newest barbecue mainstay.